Hugo Duminil-Copin awarded the Fields Medal

 Svitlana Mayboroda delivers CBMS lecture series at Florida State University

 Collaboration Director Svitlana Mayboroda will deliver ten lectures at a conference entitled "Analysis, Geometry, and PDEs in a Lower-Dimensional World" from May 23-27, 2022.
 The conference, which will be held at Florida State University is part of the series NSF-CBMS Regional Research Conferences in the Mathematical Sciences.
-Additional information and the event registration form can be found at https://cbms2020.math.fsu.edu.
+Additional information can be found at https://cbms2020.math.fsu.edu.

 Summer school on topics in spectral geometry at Bonn

 (Nodal domains and landscape functions)